 Office of Inspector General

-The mission of the Office of Inspector General (OIG) is to protect and promote public integrity and accountability within the Office of Early Learning (OEL) through audits and investigations that detect fraud, waste and abuse, and administrative violations.
+The mission of the Office of Inspector General (OIG) is to protect and promote public integrity and accountability within the Division of Early Learning (DEL) through audits and investigations that detect fraud, waste and abuse, and administrative violations.

 Authority, Responsibility and Independence